 If you don’t have the down payment to get a mortgage for a rental property, you can borrow it against your properties.
 For example, you can take out a Home Equity Line of Credit (HELOC) on your primary residence,

 Or if you have enough equity in one of your rental properties, you can borrow a down payment against this.
+Compare rates and quotes for a HELOC, either against your home or a rental property, at LendingTree.

 Yes, FHA loans are not just for W-2 employees!